Keep this in mind:

 A life-threatening infection called sepsis, including Group A streptococcal sepsis (GAS), may occur within the first few days after Mirena is placed.
 Call your healthcare provider immediately if you experience severe pain or unexplained fever shortly after Mirena is placed.

 Perforation.
 Mirena may become attached to (embedded) or go through the wall of the uterus.
 This is called perforation.
 If this occurs, Mirena may no longer prevent pregnancy.
 If perforation occurs, Mirena may move outside the uterus and can cause internal scarring, infection or damage to other organs.
 Surgery may be needed to have Mirena removed.
 The risk of perforation is increased if Mirena is inserted while you are breastfeeding.

 Common side effects of Mirena include:

 Expulsion.
-Mirena may come out by itself and no longer prevent pregnancy.
-Symptoms of partial or complete expulsion may include bleeding, pain and an increase in menstrual flow.
-If this occurs, Mirena may be replaced within 7 days of a menstrual period after pregnancy has been ruled out.
-If you think that Mirena has come out, use a backup form of birth control such as condoms and spermicide and call your healthcare provider.
+Mirena may come out by itself.
+This is called expulsion.
+You may become pregnant if Mirena comes out.
+If you think that Mirena has come out, use a backup birth control method like condoms and spermicide and call your healthcare provider.

 Missed menstrual periods.
-About 20% of women stop having periods after 1 year of Mirena use.
-If you do not have a period for 6 weeks during Mirena use, contact your healthcare provider.
+About 2 out of 10 women stop having periods after 1 year of Mirena use.
+If you do not have a period for 6 weeks during Mirena use, call your healthcare provider.
 When Mirena is removed, your menstrual periods will come back.